fredrivett/fredrivett.com/_posts/2022-07-07-stop-selling-yourself-short.md

 ---
 title: Stop selling yourself short
+description: What do you think of when you hear the term sales?
+If you're like most people, the feeling is negative.
 date: 2022-07-07 15:43 UTC
 tags:
 ---

 What do you think of when you hear the term sales?
 If you're like most people, the feeling is negative, evoking the sense of searching for a metaphorical door as you scan for your exit route.